Natillas: Costa Rica

 In Costa Rica, the term is used for a sour cream-like dairy product used as a condiment with a variety of dishes.
 The product is homogenized and pasteurized milk with a lower fat content (about 12%) than normal sour cream, some brands add salt to the cream.

 Cuba

 Natilla in Cuba is classified as a cold custard dessert.
 Natilla is made with cornstarch, vanilla, sugar, eggs, lemon peel, cinnamon, and evaporated milk.
 Typically served on Christmas in small cups with cinnamon sprinkled on top.

 Puerto Rico

 There are two versions of this dessert that exist on the island.

 One version is served for breakfast and cooked stove top in a pot.
 Served cold or hot, has less or no sugar because it is often served with honey, fruit and nuts.

 Another version using the same ingredients is served on Christmas and baked in same fashion as crème brûlée.

 Both versions include, milk, coconut cream, sugar, a large amount of egg yolks, cornstarch, cinnamon, vanilla, zest, and orange blossom water.

-Puerto Rican Natilla can be bought all year around in supermarkets and convenient stores as a prepackaged powder with just the requirement of heating with milk.
+Puerto Rican Natilla can be bought all year around in supermarkets and convenience stores as a prepackaged powder with just the requirement of heating with milk.